Azure/Azure-Verified-Modules/docs/content/faq/_index.md

 | Key Vault should use RBAC instead of access policies for authorization | **Yes**, as string/boolean value |
 | Container registries should use private link | **No**, as requires additional Private Endpoint and DNS configuration as well as, potentially, additional costs |
 | API Management services should use a virtual network | **No**, as requires additional Virtual Network and Subnet configuration as well as, potentially, additional costs |

+### Aren't AVM resource modules too complex for people less skilled in IaC technologies?

+ **TLDR**: Resource modules have complexity inside, so they can be flexibly used from the outside.

+Resource modules are written in a flexible way; therefore, you don't need to modify them from project to project, use case to use case, as they aim to cover most of the functionality that a given resource type can provide, in a way that you can interact with any module just by using the required parameters - i.e., you don't have to know how the template of the particular module works inside, just take a look at the `README.md` file of the given module to learn how to leverage it.

+Resource modules are multi-purpose; therefore, they contain a lot of dynamic expressions (functions, variables, etc.), so there's no need to maintain multiple instances for different use cases.
+They can be deployed in different configurations just by changing the input parameters.
+They should be perceived by the **user** as black boxes, where they don't have to worry about the internal complexity of the code, as they only interact with them by their parameters.